 The Ironmaster Superbench comes with a 10 year warranty on the framing and a 1 year on the upholstery.
 At 74 lbs the bench is easy to move around and it’s even lighter if you detach the incline seat.
 The Ironmaster Super Bench adjustable weight bench keeps you nice and low to the floor while exhibiting a footprint of only 44” x 18.75”.
 To learn more about the Ironmaster Super Bench adjustable weight lifting bench and get a good idea of what this incredible bench is capable of check out this Ironmaster Super Bench review video.

 It’s hard to try and come up with ways that the Ironmaster Superbench could be improved.
-Maybe if it had a built in juicer or something like that.
+February be if it had a built in juicer or something like that.
 Basically this bench when fully tripped out will make you rethink the wisdom of spending money on a gym membership.

 Even if you go with the base model described in our Ironmaster bench review above you’re still getting more bench for your money than you may have thought reasonably possible.

 On your way of searching for the right weight benches, see more to the Weider Incline Weight Bench series which are built with good quality and versatility.
 On the other hand, York Barbell Benches are sturdy and affordable.
 If it is hard to decide, read this article for more weight benches review.